-The Master of Science in Sport Management degree is offered jointly by the Annette Caldwell Simmons School of Education and Human Development and the Cox School of Business.
-The program is designed for students who have a passion for the business of sport and who aspire to hold senior-management positions in the multibillion dollar sports industry.
+The M.S.S.M. degree is offered jointly by the Annette Caldwell Simmons School of Education and Human Development and the Cox School of Business.
+The program is designed for students who have a passion for the business of sport and who aspire to hold senior-management positions in the multibillion-dollar sports industry.